Netcracker/DRNavigator/documentation/Architecture.md

 In scheme with two clusters there are `site-manager` operates in each cluster and `sm-client` - client tool to manage the DR procedures.

-# Interaction with Services
+# Managing Services

 The modular system is implemented that allows different behavior to be applied for different microservices.

-The `stateful` module is supported by default.
+The `stateful` module is supported and by default.
 It is intended for services that will be fully managed by the service's operators.
 This module expands the functionality of operators.
-Operator is the internal microservice that monitors the state of infra service and listens HTTP port to receive REST API for managing infra service DR mode (active or standby).
-The most of infra services have operators to manage its state, and we propose to expand functionality for DR cases.
+Operator is the internal microservice that monitors the state of service and listens HTTP port to receive REST API for managing service DR mode (active or standby).
+The most of the services have operators to manage its state, and we propose to expand functionality for DR cases.

 ![](/documentation/images/site-manager-PG-service-with-CR-new.png)

 where:
-  - `operator` - service that manages life-cycle of infra service, such as `postgresql`, `rabbit` or `kafka`
+  - `operator` - service that manages life-cycle of service, such as `postgresql`, `rabbit` or `kafka`
-  - `SiteManager CR` - is the custom resource with description of DR behavior for infra service, specific for stateful module
+  - `SiteManager CR` - is the custom resource with description of DR behavior for service, specific for stateful module
   - `site-manager` - is the dedicated service in a separate project.
-It can set new state `active` or `standby` to other infra services and knows about all infra services in current kubernetes cluster.
+It can set new state `active` or `standby` to other  services and knows about all services in current kubernetes cluster.

 ## Service sequence

-In case when infra service should be reconfigured on one kubernetes cluster before the second kubernetes cluster (for example postgresql cluster, when `standby`  should be performed first and after `active` part:
+In case when service should be reconfigured on one kubernetes cluster before the second kubernetes cluster (for example postgresql cluster, when `standby`  should be performed first and after `active` part:

 ![](/documentation/images/site-manager-PG-service-with-CR-2clusters-new.png)

 Some services need different order.
-In case of infra service does not need to follow the sequence of execution parameter `sequence` in SiteManager CR can be omitted.
+In case of service does not need to follow the sequence of execution parameter `sequence` in SiteManager CR can be omitted.

 ### Service dependency

 Often services depend on the sequence of starting another services.
 For example `airflow` depends on running `postgresql` cluster.
-To comply with dependencies of infra services you can use `after` and `before` parameters.
-These parameters are lists and can contain the names of CRs SiteManager of another infra services.
-It is impotent to understand that we do not use names of infra services, we should use names of CRs.
+To comply with dependencies of services you can use `after` and `before` parameters.
+These parameters are lists and can contain the names of CRs SiteManager of another services.
+It is impotent to understand that we do not use names of services, we should use names of CRs.

-When all dependencies of two or more infra services are fulfilled `site-manager` can maintain all these services at the same time.
+When all dependencies of two or more services are fulfilled `site-manager` can maintain all these services at the same time.

 For one kubernetes cluster: